 As Christmas night draws to a close, and you clutch your heavy food-laden stomach, there is room for just one more drink and it has to be a whisky.
 Rolling its smoky, peaty scent around the glass as you stare deep into the embers of the fire takes you away to wild, windy hillsides, dramatic views and the stunning scenery of the Highlands in Scotland.

-We love the experience of cycling in the Scottish Highlands and whisky is a big part of that, on our Highlands Coast to Coast and Celtic Crossing mountain bike tours you can trace your journey across the country in the single malts of each distillery we go past!
+We love the experience of cycling in the Scottish Highlands and whisky is a big part of that.
+On our Highlands Coast to Coast mountain bike tour you can trace your journey across the country in the single malts of each distillery we go past!
 Certain whisky names will forever conjure up the memory of singletrack for us now.

-A little west of Inverness, the start and finish point for our Tour d’Ecosse, you can find the Glen Ord distillery, the only remaining single malt scotch whisky distillery on the Black Isle.
-But whether you choose tarmac or trail under your wheels, whisky is present all across the Highlands.
-If you enjoy an aged single-malt you will love discovering names you have never heard before and linking them to the landscapes you cycle through.
+A little west of Inverness, the start and finish point for our Tour d’Ecosse, you can find the Glen Ord distillery, one of a growing number of single malt scotch whisky distilleries on the Black Isle.
+Head south to the Borders and you’ll find yet more delicious whisky cycling the Kirkpatrick C2C.
+Whether you choose tarmac or trail under your wheels, if you enjoy an aged single-malt, you will love discovering names you have never heard before and linking them to the landscapes you cycle through.

 Feeling inspired?
 Check out our full range of cycling holidays to find your next adventure guaranteed to be filled with flavour.